 - 2021 Guideline for the Prevention of Stroke in Patients with Stroke and Transient Ischemic Attack (Article)

-Additional resource for health care professionals to utilize with their patients is the Secondary Stroke Prevention Checklist for health care professionals.
+An additional resource for health care professionals to utilize with their patients is the Secondary Stroke Prevention Checklist for health care professionals.